appwrite/appwrite/docs/tutorials/add-translations.md

 3. **languages.php**

     [languages.php](https://github.com/appwrite/appwrite/blob/locale/app/config/locale/languages.php) contains all the languages listed in **[ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)**.
-You can use this file to find your language code when making a contribution for your language.
+You can use this file to find your language code when making a contribution to your language.

 Great, let's start.
 First, find the code of the language you want to add.
 For example, if you want to add support for **Spanish**, you can find the code for Spanish in [languages.php](https://github.com/appwrite/appwrite/blob/locale/app/config/locale/languages.php#L202).